debiki/talkyard-prod-one/README.md

-Effective Discussions production installation
+EffectiveDiscussions production installation
 ================

 For one single server.

-<b>Please wait one week or two before installing this.
-I just did lots of changes, about to test them for a while now.</b>

-<u>Warning 1:</u> As of now, only use this, if you understand Git and Docker (or
-want to take risks & learn).

-Details: You might run into Git edit conflicts, if you and I change the same files.
-Also I'm thinking about somehow switching from Docker to CoreOS' rkt, because rkt doesn't require you to have root permissions.
-You might then need to install an ED tech stack based on rkt on a different server, and backup-restore your database to that server.

-<u>Warning 2:</u> Please read the license (at the end of this page): all this is
-provided "as-is" without any warranty of any kind.
-This software is still under development — there might be bugs, including security bugs.
+Only use this, if you understand Git and Docker, and are familiar with Linux and Bash.
+Or if you want to take risks & learn new things.
+Details: You might run into Git edit conflicts, if you and I change the same files, and you probably need to know how to resolve any such edit conflicts.
+Also it'd be good for you if you know what Docker containers are, and how to restart them.

+This is beta software; there might be bugs.
+Also, in a few cases when upgrading to newer versions, maybe you'll need to do some stuff manually.

 Feel free to report problems and ask questions in [our support forum](http://www.effectivediscussions.org/forum/latest/support).

-If you'd like to test install on your laptop / desktop just to test, there's [a Vagrantfile here](scripts/Vagrantfile), open it in a text editor, and read, for details.
+If you'd like to install on your laptop / desktop just to test, there's [a Vagrantfile here](scripts/Vagrantfile) — open it in a text editor, and read, for details.